EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

 way using the administration client.
 In order to assure this required functionality a configuration data model is needed that allows to store information about what parts of the system are activated and what resources they may operate on.
-See section :ref:`rfc2_config` for further details.
+See the section :ref:`rfc2_model` for further details.

 Implementations of interfaces are not isolated objects.
 They depend on